pycaret/pycaret-deployment-powerbi/README.md

-# How to deploy supervised model in Power BI using PyCaret
+# Machine Learning in Power BI using PyCaret

 A step-by-step tutorial for integrating Power BI with PyCaret.
 Read the complete post: https://towardsdatascience.com/machine-learning-in-power-bi-using-pycaret-34307f09394a